 Do you know what to consider when pricing your work?
-Are you charging enough for your work?
+Are you charging enough?
 Do you worry if your price was right after sending an estimate?
 There are many ways to figure out how to price a project, and how you do so and present it can affect how the client perceives the value.
-Either you will be perceived as an expert and command respect, or you risk be seen as not understanding (or underestimating) the scope of the work and your work being perceived as low quality.
-Here are 12 pricing mistakes to avoid to be more profitable.
+You’ll either be perceived as an expert and command respect, or you’ll be seen as not understanding the scope of the work and your work as low quality.
+Avoid these 12 mistakes when pricing your design work.

 - 17 Questions You Must Ask During a Design Consultation